 In 2004, Andrew Ng et al. developed an autonomous helicopter that taught itself to fly stunts by observing hours of human-experts flights.
 They used a technique known as inverse reinforcement learning, in which an agent learns from expert demonstrations.
-The same year, Kohl and Stone used a class of DRL methods known as policy-gradient methods to develop a soccer playing robot for the RoboCup tournament.
+The same year, Nate Kohl and Peter Stone used a class of DRL methods known as policy-gradient methods to develop a soccer-playing robot for the RoboCup tournament.
 They used RL to teach the agent forward motion.
-After only three hours of training, the robot achieved the fastest forward moving speed of any other robot of the same hardware.
+After only three hours of training, the robot achieved the fastest forward-moving speed of any robot with the same hardware.
 There were other successes in the 2000s, but the field of DRL really only started growing after the DL field took off around 2010.
 In 2013 and 2015, Mnih et al. published a couple of papers presenting the DQN algorithm.
-DQN learned to play ATARI games from raw pixels.
-Using a convolutional neural network (CNN) and a single set of hyperparameters, DQN performed better than a professional human player in 22 out of almost 50 of the games.
+DQN learned to play Atari games from raw pixels.
+Using a convolutional neural network (CNN) and a single set of hyperparameters, DQN performed better than a professional human player in 22 out of 49 games.

-ATARI DQN network architecture
+Atari DQN network architecture

-This accomplishment started a revolution in the DRL community: In 2014, Silver et al. released the DPG algorithm and just a year later Lillicrap et al. improved it with DDPG.
-In 2016, Schulman et al. released TRPO and GAE methods, Sergey Levine et al. published GPS, and Silver et al. demoed AlphaGo.
+This accomplishment started a revolution in the DRL community: In 2014, Silver et al. released the deterministic policy gradient (DPG) algorithm, and a year later Lillicrap et al. improved it with deep deterministic policy gradient (DDPG).
+In 2016, Schulman et al. released trust region policy optimization (TRPO) and generalized advantage estimation (GAE) methods, Sergey Levine et al. published Guided Policy Search (GPS), and Silver et al. demoed AlphaGo.
 The following year, Silver et al. demonstrated AlphaZero.
-Many other algorithms were released during these years: DDQN, PER, PPO, ACER, A3C, A2C, ACKTR, Rainbow, Unicorn (these are actual names, BTW), and so on.
+Many other algorithms were released during these years: double deep Q-networks (DDQN), prioritized experience replay (PER), proximal policy optimization (PPO), actor-critic with experience replay (ACER), asynchronous advantage actor-critic (A3C), advantage actor-critic (A2C), actor-critic using Kronecker-factored trust region (ACKTR), Rainbow, Unicorn (these are actual names, BTW), and so on.
 In 2019, Oriol Vinyals et al. showed the AlphaStar agent beat professional players at the game of StarCraft II.
 And a few months later, Jakub Pachocki et al. saw their team of Dota-2-playing bots, called Five, become the first AI to beat the world champions in an e-sports game.

-Thanks to the progress in DRL, we've gone in just two decades from solving backgammon, with its 1020 perfect-information states, to solving the game of Go, with its 10170 perfect-information states, or better yet, to solving StarCraft II, with its 10270 imperfect-information states.
-It's hard to try to conceive a better time to enter the field.
+Thanks to the progress in DRL, we've gone in two decades from solving backgammon, with its 10 perfect-information states, to solving the game of Go, with its 10 perfect-information states, or better yet, to solving StarCraft II, with its 10 imperfect-information states.
+It's hard to conceive a better time to enter the field.
 Can you imagine what the next two decades will bring us?
 Will you be part of it?
 DRL is a booming field, and I expect its rate of progress to continue.